nkhmelni/opainject_macos/README.md

 **Task Port Acquisition:** Processor set enumeration technique (PST2)

 Rather than using `task_for_pid()` directly, the tool enumerates all tasks via the processor set control port, matching by PID.
-This approach functions on macOS without requiring private entitlements.
+This approach functions without requiring private entitlements, though it may require SIP to be disabled depending on the target process's hardening configuration.

 ## License